Mental Health Act 1959

-The Mental Health Act 1959 was an act of the Parliament of the United Kingdom concerning England and Wales which had, as its main objectives, to abolish the distinction between psychiatric hospitals and other types of hospitals and to deinstituitionalise mental health patients and see them treated more by community care.
+The Mental Health Act 1959 (7 & 8 Eliz.
+2. c.
+72) was an act of the Parliament of the United Kingdom concerning England and Wales which had, as its main objectives, to abolish the distinction between psychiatric hospitals and other types of hospitals and to deinstituitionalise mental health patients and see them treated more by community care.

 It also defined the term mental disorder for the first time: "mental illness as distinct from learning disability.
 The definition was “mental illness; arrest or incomplete development of mind; psychopathic disorder; and any other disorder or disability of mind”.

 At the time, 0.4% of the population of England were housed in asylums, receiving the standard treatments of the time.
 Their treatment was considered by the 1957 Percy Commission and the act resulted from its deliberations.
 The act was designed to make: